 Proposal Managers make sure that the right processes are accurately implemented to the proposal, assign the tasks to be conducted, ensure that the relevance of the proposal is at the right level and that the proposal is well-executed from the beginning to the end.
 Some of the core duties the proposal administers are responsible for, involve:

 Analyzing and Completing the RFP

 Right after receiving the request for proposal, the proposal manager must read it to fully understand the requirements of the solicitation, the expectations of the federal agency that is demanding the service, their deadlines, and budget.
 During this process, they take notes for any uncertainties and questions they want to address to the client.
-Based on the conducted assessment, the proposal manager must be able to collect sufficient resources for a successful project development; define each stage of the proposal and assign tasks; develop a strategic plan and implement it in the right way to meet the requirements of the RFP document.
-Under special circumstances, the proposal manager must be able to write, edit and review the proposal in order to finish the project in time.
+Based on the conducted assessment, the proposal manager must be able to collect sufficient resources for successful project development; define each stage of the proposal and assign tasks; develop a strategic plan and implement it in the right way to meet the requirements of the RFP document.
+Under special circumstances, the proposal manager must be able to write, edit and review the proposal in order to finish the project on time.

 Coordinate Proposal Development Team

 Of course, the major idea of management skills is the ability to coordinate the staff that they supervise.
 The proposal managers guide their team, give information, supervise the development proceedings and make sure that all parts of the proposal are on point, including the style, format, and content.

 Having great organizational skills and excellent negotiating abilities are very important in order to be able to come in productive agreements.
 Proposal managers communicate and meet with clients on the ongoing process to make sure they are satisfied with the job being done.